Studio of

 Fig. 2.
 Houdon, Bust of Washington, terracotta, Mount Vernon, Virginia.

 Houdon’s full-length statue for Virginia was completed in 1792 but not installed in Richmond until four years later (Fig. 3).
-In the meantime, Houdon had produced busts showing his subject “à l’antique” with and without drapery.
+In the meantime, Houdon had produced busts showing his subject “à l’antique,” with and without classical drapery.
 A plaster version of the latter, acquired directly from Houdon by Jefferson, is in the Boston Athenaeum (Fig. 4).
 Only one autograph marble version of this type is known, now in the Nationalmuseum in Stockholm (Fig. 5), while a variant, showing Washington in Roman costume, with a toga across a tunic, is at the Los Angeles County Museum of Art (Fig. 6).

 Full length sculpture of a man leaning against a column and holding a walking stick.